Film adaptation: Television adaptation

 Feature films are occasionally created from television series or television segments, or vice versa, a television series will derive from a film, such as in the case of Bates Motel and Chucky.
 In the former, the film will offer a longer storyline than the usual television program's format and/or expanded production values.
-During the 1970s, many UK television series were turned into films including Dad's Army, On the Buses, Steptoe and Son and Porridge.
+During the 1970s, many British television series were turned into films including Dad's Army, On the Buses, Steptoe and Son and Porridge.
 In 1979, The Muppet Movie was a big success.
 In the adaptation of The X-Files to film, greater effects and a longer plotline were involved.
 Additionally, adaptations of television shows will offer the viewer the opportunity to see the television show's characters without broadcast restrictions.
 These additions (nudity, profanity, explicit drug use, and explicit violence) are only rarely a featured adaptive addition (film versions of "procedurals" such as Miami Vice are most inclined to such additions as featured adaptations) – South Park: Bigger, Longer & Uncut is a notable example of a film being more explicit than its parent TV series.

 At the same time, some theatrically released films are adaptations of television miniseries events.
 When national film boards and state-controlled television networks co-exist, filmmakers can sometimes create very long films for television that they may adapt solely for time for theatrical release.
 Both Ingmar Bergman (notably with Fanny and Alexander but with other films as well) and Lars von Trier have created long television films that they then recut for international distribution.

 Even segments of television series have been adapted into feature films.
 The American television sketch comedy show Saturday Night Live has been the origin of a number of films, beginning with The Blues Brothers, which began as a one-off performance by Dan Aykroyd and John Belushi.